icann/rdap-conformance-tool/docs/2019_gtld/response/domain.md

 Test group: [rdapResponseProfile_2_6_3_Validation]

-The following steps should be used to test the RDAP protocol section 2.6.3 of the  RDAP_Response_Profile_2_1:
+The following steps should be used to test the RDAP protocol section 2.6.3 of the  RDAP Response Profile 2.1:

 1. Validate that the _notices_ member contains an element in the JSON array with a title “Status Codes”, a description containing the string “For more information on domain